-We can serve bowls of salads to each table but prefer to offer guests meat and fish exactly how they like it cooked fresh from the BBQ grill, as some like salmon and steak rare, some like it well done.
+Placing bowls of freshly made salads on each table we prefer to offer guests meat and fish and vegetarian food exactly how they like it cooked fresh from the BBQ grill.
+Some like salmon and steak rare, some like it well done.

-If BBQ food is plattered you cannot offer it that way.
-It is easier to cook everything off in the oven first, flash it on a BBQ and then put it in the warmer till service but I will not provide food like that, as oven cooking and then finishing off on a gas flame is not a BBQ.
+If BBQ food is plattered we cannot offer it that way.
+It is easier to cook everything off in the oven first, flash it on a BBQ and then put it in the warmer till service but I will not provide food like that.
+If its not charcoal its not a BBQ.
+Somebody really should tell weber